Premarin Vaginal Cream

 - What other drugs will affect vaginal conjugated estrogens (Premarin Vaginal Cream)?

 What should I discuss with my healthcare provider before using vaginal conjugated estrogens (Premarin Vaginal Cream)?

-Do not use vaginal conjugated estrogens if you are pregnant, or if you have:
+You should not use vaginal conjugated estrogens if you are pregnant, or if you have:

 - a history of heart attack, stroke, or blood clot (especially in your lung or your lower body);

 - abnormal vaginal bleeding that a doctor has not checked;

 - any type of breast, uterine, or hormone-dependent cancer.

 To make sure you can safely use vaginal conjugated estrogens, tell your doctor if you have any of these other conditions: